bogaczmateusz/smartmeal/.ai/_planning-session-ui-architecture.md

 ## Responsiveness, Accessibility, and Security
 - Responsiveness: The UI will be fully responsive, adapting to various screen sizes from mobile to desktop using Tailwind's utility variants.
 - Accessibility: The application will adhere to WCAG standards.
 This includes using descriptive aria-label attributes for controls in dynamic forms and managing focus programmatically to ensure a seamless experience for users of assistive technologies.
-- Security: While the implementation of authentication is deferred, the plan is to secure protected pages and components using a client-side wrapper that verifies the user's session with the Supabase client.
+- Security: Protected pages and components will be secured using a client-side wrapper that verifies the user's session with the Supabase client.

 </ui_architecture_planning_summary>
 </conversation_summary>